LinuxAtDuke/Intro-To-Docker/README.md

     * No command is necessary (Look at the Dockerfile - can you tell why?)
 3. Open a browser and navigate to your VM, port 8080: http://\<YOUR VM NAME\>:8080

 ---

 ![Creative Commons CC0 1.0 License](http://i.creativecommons.org/p/zero/1.0/88x31.png)

-To the extent possible under law, [Linux@Duke](https://github.com/LinuxAtDuke) has waived all copyright and related or neighboring rights to *Introduction To Linux*.
+To the extent possible under law, [Linux@Duke](https://github.com/LinuxAtDuke) has waived all copyright and related or neighboring rights to *Introduction To Docker*.
 This work published from: United States.